A model for framed configuration spaces of points: Parallelized manifolds and the relation to earlier work

 \subsection{Computation: Changing the frame}

-Suppose still that $M$ is parallelizable, i.e., that the tangent bundle is a trivial bundle.
-In this section we want to study the effect of changing the trivialization of the tangent bundle on our graphical models for $\FM_n$ as $\FM_n$-module.
+In this subsection, we still assume that $M$ is parallelizable.
+We want to study the effect of changing the trivialization of the tangent bundle on our graphical models for $\FM_n$ as $\FM_n$-module.
 We shall see that the dependence on the chosen framing is relatively minor.

-For the purposes of the following computation, assume that we have chosen some reference trivialization, and that we have made choices so that our model $A\Graphs_n = (A\otimes \Graphs_n, d)$ in fact has the form $(A, d)\otimes (\Graphs_n,d)$, with no piece of the differential between $\Graphs_n$ and $A$.
-Similarly, in this case our dgca model for the frame bundle can be taken to be the tensor product of dgcas $A\otimes \hat H(G)$.
-Suppose also that the MC element $m\in H(BG)\otimes \GC_n$ controlling the $\SO(n)$-action on $\FM_n$ has already been brought to the form of Theorem \ref{thm:MCform} by a gauge transformation for simplicity.
+For the purposes of the following computation, let us assume that we have chosen some reference trivialization.
+In this case, our dgca model for the frame bundle can be taken to be the tensor product of dgcas $A\otimes \hat H(G)$.
+Moreover, suppose that we have made choices so that our model $A\otimes \Graphs_n$ has no piece of the differential between $\Graphs_n$ and $A$.
+Suppose also that the MC element $m\in H(\BG)\otimes \GC_n$ controlling the $\SO(n)$-action on $\FM_n$ has already been brought to the form of Theorem \ref{thm:MCform} by a gauge transformation for simplicity.